You inherit but have debts? How foreclosure affects inheritance in 2026

 If you have inherited money or other funds, such as securities, you should expect that the executor will most likely block these funds in your account.
 The reason is the same as in the previous two situations.
 Seizure of inherited funds applies to money in cash and in a bank account.

-To give you some hope, if you are in a difficult life situation because of a foreclosure, we should also mention a few exceptions.
-There are certain items that the bailiff cannot touch.
+To give you some hope, if you are in a difficult life situation because of a garnishment, we should also mention a few exceptions.
+There are certain items that the garnishee cannot touch.
 These are basic necessities of life, such as household goods that are used to meet basic needs.
-It is important that you contact an attorney at such times to help you understand what property the bailiff is allowed to seize.
+It is important that you seek legal counsel at such times to help you understand what property the bailiff is allowed to seize.
 They can also advise you on other steps you can take to protect your rights.

 In most cases, the inherited property is always auctioned or otherwise disposed of so that the funds can be used to repay at least part of the debts.
 So if you inherit and the assets do not exceed the value of your debts, you will probably not see a penny of the inheritance.